michaelmontemurri/gnn-lspe/README.md

 ## 🔬 Research Contributions

-We systematically evaluate the effects of these alternative initialization strategies across multiple molecular property prediction benchmarks: **ZINC**, **OGBG-MOLTOX21**, and **OGBG-MOLPCBA**, using four model backbones provided in the original LSPE paper:
+We evaluate the effects of these alternative initialization strategies across multiple molecular property prediction benchmarks: **ZINC**, **OGBG-MOLTOX21**, and **OGBG-MOLPCBA**, using four models provided in the original LSPE paper:

 - GatedGCN
 - PNA